Millennium (novel): Plot description

 The story follows Louise Baltimore, who is in charge of a "snatch team" that goes back into the past to kidnap people who would otherwise die.
 Because of the massive pollution and the genetic damage she has sustained, she is missing one leg and must get advanced medical treatment daily.
 Her natural appearance is quite ugly due to skin damage (from "paraleprosy") and other problems; however, she wears a special "skin suit" which makes her look whole and beautiful (which may or may not be real—she is an unreliable narrator), and gives her a functional artificial leg.

 The team she leads uses a "time gate" to appear in the bathroom aboard an airplane in flight.
 Dressed to look like flight attendants, they begin to bluff the passengers into entering the bathroom where they are pushed into the gate, to arrive in the future.
 After large numbers of people disappear, the remaining passengers become suspicious.
 The future team then uses special weapons to stun them before throwing them through the gate.

 During the removal of the passengers, they run into an unexpected hijacker.
 The ensuing gunplay is one-sided; one of the snatch team members is killed, and her stunner is lost.
 The rest of the team finishes removing the passengers and the real flight attendants.
 The team then scatters pre-burnt body parts around the plane so they will be found after the crash.
 As the plane approaches the moment when it is destined to crash, the lost weapon still has not been found.

 Upon returning to her present (our future), Louise is informed that the weapon that was left behind has caused a paradox and that it must be recovered to prevent a breakdown in the fabric of time.

-Miscellaneous information
+Chapter titles

-Most of the chapter titles are named after famous novels and short stories about time travel by other authors, as Varley mentions in the book's author's note: "The time-travel story has a long history in science fiction.
+Most of the novel's chapter titles are based on novels and short stories about time travel by other authors, as Varley mentions in the book's author's note: "The time-travel story has a long history in science fiction.
 The theme has been so extensively explored, in fact, that I found it no trouble to write a book with chapter titles borrowed almost exclusively from the long list of stories that served, in one way or another, as ancestors to this one."